Rosemary J. Beless

 OIL AND GAS LAW

 Rosemary began her experience in oil and gas law as a writer for Exxon Company, U.S.A.
-(1966-1980).
-Since 1980 Rosemary has been preparing oil and gas drilling, financing, and division order title opinions for various companies in Utah and surrounding states.
+(1966 - 1980).
+Since 1980 Rosemary has been preparing oil and gas drilling, financing, and division order title opinions for companies in Utah and surrounding states.

 Rosemary has represented a variety of landowners and oil and gas producers on issues of title, spacing, pooling, enhanced recovery with injection of water and CO2, and royalty valuation in state and federal court and before the U.S. Bureau of Land Management, the Interior Board of Land Appeals, the Utah Board and Division of Oil, Gas & Mining, and the Utah Board and Division of State Lands.